Why Study Garden Design with LCGD Australia

 A man standing on a lush green lawn in a garden, smiling, wearing black jeans, a black jacket, and black sneakers, with trees and plants in the background.

 Brent Reid has been shaping Australian gardens for more than 28 years, bringing together deep horticultural knowledge with an award-winning approach to garden design.
-As Director of the London College of Garden Design Melbourne, he leads with a vision to nurture the next generation of garden and landscape designers, connecting students with the standards, creativity and professionalism of contemporary design practice.
+As Director of the London College of Garden Design Australia, he leads with a vision to nurture the next generation of garden and landscape designers, connecting students with the standards, creativity and professionalism of contemporary design practice.

 Through his studio, Candeo Design, Brent has created celebrated gardens across Australia and internationally, earning major awards at shows in Melbourne, Sydney and Malaysia.
 In 2025, his show garden ODE received the prestigious Spirit of the Show award at the Melbourne International Flower & Garden Show, recognition of his ability to merge concept, craft and emotion through design.